wix/react-native-navigation/docs/top-level-api.md

     backgroundBlur: "dark", // 'dark' / 'light' / 'xlight' / 'none' - the type of blur on the background
     backgroundColor: "#ff000080", // tint color for the background, you can specify alpha here (optional)
-    tapBackgroundToDismiss: true // dismisses LightBox on background taps (optional) }
+    tapBackgroundToDismiss: true // dismisses LightBox on background taps (optional)
+    requiresFullScreen: true // Content will fill the screen with no blurred/colored background visible.
+This allows you to handle all layout of the children on your own, including your own custom dimmed views with support for device rotation.
+Default is false. backgroundBlur, backgroundColor and tapBackgroundToDismiss values will be ignored. (optional)
+  }
 });
 ```